 7. “Avere la botte piena e la moglie ubriaca”

-This idiom refers to wine rather than food and is a personal favourite.
-This Italian equivalent for “to have your cake and eat it, too” literally means “To have the wine cask and the wife drunk”.
+This idiom refers to wine rather than food, and is therefore a personal favourite.
+This Italian equivalent for the phrase: “to have your cake and eat it too”, literally means: “To have the wine cask and the wife drunk”.

 8. “Rendere pan per focaccia”